A dumbwaiter is a service-movement decision, so route and loading logic matter more than generic lift language.

 Dumbwaiter lifts

-Dumbwaiter planning is usually about small but repetitive service movement.
-Eleva approaches these lifts around the route, loading logic, levels served, and how reliably the unit needs to support day-to-day operations.
+Dumbwaiter planning is usually about small but repetitive service movement and compact shafts.
+Eleva approaches these lifts around load type, levels served, opening fit, and daily reliability.

 Goods lift requirements are easier to solve early, before loading pattern and platform assumptions harden into a poor fit.